 This is because heavy rainfall is often associated with winds.
 This can cause floods or replenish water sources.
 Many mosquitoes lay their eggs in water, but others lay their eggs on dry ground, prone to flooding.
 When those eggs are covered with water, the mosquitoes will hatch and develop into adults in about a week if conditions are right.

 How Long Can Mosquitoes Live Inside a House?

-Mosquitoes can survive in a house from a period of a few days to a month or more.
+Mosquitoes can survive in a house for a period of a few days to a month or more.
 Most mosquitoes will enter your house looking for a blood meal.
-Once they have bitten someone, they will probably find a way out to lay her eggs outside.
+Once they have bitten someone, they will probably find a way out to lay their eggs outside.

 But if there is a water source in the house suitable for her eggs where the larvae can develop, you may have a constant mosquito problem.

 A mosquito may enter your house, bite you, and lay eggs in any water she finds.
 This could be a decorative plant pot or saucer with no drainage holes, drains in showers that are rarely used, drip pads in fridges, AC units or dehumidifiers, or pet drinking bowls that aren’t regularly cleaned.